ai4ce/realsense_ROS2_interface/README.md

 ***Note***: The launch file also launches Foxglove, a visualization/monitoring app for ROS2.
 Get rid of related lines if desired.

-There is no need to launch the RealSense ROS wrapper separately, as they are integrated in the launch file.
+There is no need to launch the RealSense ROS wrapper separately, as they are integrated into the launch file.

+### Parameters
+There are many parameters you can tune that come with RealSense, but some of the most important ones are:

+1. `camera_namespace` and `camera_name`: the topic name of your camera in ROS2 will be in the form of `camera_namespace/camera_name/xxx

+2. `save_folder`: indicates where to save the `.png` of the depth and color images.

 ## Contributing